To be — auxiliary verb

 - Past participle = been

-It is used as a coular verb that is used to connect an adjective to the subject
+Used as a coular verb to connect adjectives to the subject

 Other such copular verbs are: seem, become, get, appear to name a few